|

 the same species.
 Dr. Peter Castro identified the one in the photo

-above as Jonesius triunguiculatus (previously, Maldivia
+above as Cherusias triunguiculatus (previously, Jonesius

-primarily as a symbiont of Porites corals, in which it creates
+has been known primarily as a symbiont of Porites corals,

-small crevices or chambers.
-Do they spend much time on the stars,
+in which it creates small crevices or chambers.
+Do they spend much

-or are they just hitching a ride to another Porites coral
+time on the stars, or are they just hitching a ride to another Porites

 appears to be feeding off the surface of the star.
 If the little